mario2099/Login-auth-email/README.md

 The project follows a standard Spring Boot project structure, with the main components as follows:

 - `src/main/java`: Contains the Java source code for the application.
+- `src/main/java/com/example/demo/app`: Contains the Java source code exclusively for the todo list application that is from a previous project of mine.
 - `src/main/resources`: Contains the application properties file, views, and static resources.